Spring Is Here And So Are Itchy Eyes

-Spring has sprung, and seasonal allergies have sprung up right alongside it!
-Aside from my sensitive skin which seems to be allergic to everything, I’ve been pretty blessed in avoiding most other allergies.
-My husband and kids have not been so lucky, as they all experience seasonal allergies to some degree.
+Spring has sprung, and seasonal allergies symptoms like itchy, watery eyes have sprung up right alongside it.
+My sensitive skin (which seems to be allergic to everything) notwithstanding, I feel pretty blessed to have avoided most common types of allergies.
+My husband and kids, unfortunately, haven’t been so lucky, and all experience seasonal allergies to some degree.

-There are many things that can irritate your eyes and leave them looking swollen and bloodshot.
+There are many things that can irritate your eyes and leave them itching and looking swollen and bloodshot.
 Here are just a few of the most common causes of red, itchy eyes:

-- Allergens, including pollen, dirt, pet dander, etc.
+- Allergens, including pollen, dirt, dust, pet dander, etc.

 - Air pollution